 Log exports from BC are an important part of the province's external trade.
-In 1987, log exports amounted to somewhat less than 4 million cubic meters (m), but a decade later they were less than /2 million m.
-Log exports rose dramatically after 1997; by 2005, they reached nearly 5 million m, falling to about 3 million m by 2009 as a result of the global financial crisis, and then rising rapidly to well over 6 million m in 2013.
-Given that global log trade amounts to about 35 million m, it is clear that changes in BC exports have an impact on world log prices.
+In 1987, log exports amounted to somewhat less than 4 million cubic meters (m3), but a decade later they were less than 1/2 million m3.
+Log exports rose dramatically after 1997; by 2005, they reached nearly 5 million m3, falling to about 3 million m3 by 2009 as a result of the global financial crisis, and then rising rapidly to well over 6 million m3 in 2013.
+Given that global log trade amounts to about 35 million m3, it is clear that changes in BC exports have an impact on world log prices.

 Log trade between British Columbia and the rest of the world can be analyzed with the aid of Figure 5.9.
-In the left-hand panel of Figure 5.9, British Columbia's supply and demand functions are denoted $S{BC}$ and $D{BC}$ , respectively.
-The price and quantity under autarky are then given by $P^4$ and $q_A$ , respectively.
+In the left-hand panel of Figure 5.9, British Columbia's supply and demand functions are denoted S{BC} and D{BC} , respectively.
+The price and quantity under autarky are then given by P^A and q_A , respectively.
 With trade, the province faces an excess demand for logs from the rest of the world given by ED, while ES is BC's excess supply.
-However, ES' = ES + T is the relevant excess supply as it includes transportation costs of $T/m^3$ .
-If BC restricts log exports to the amount $Q^R$ (= $q_1$ - $q_0$ = quota level log exports), this shifts the ES to $ES^R$ in the right-hand panel representing the international market.
-Logs are sold internationally at price $P^1$ , but domestically they are sold at the lower price $P^0$ as a result of transportation costs.
+However, ES' = ES + T is the relevant excess supply as it includes shipping and handling costs of T/m^3 .
+If BC restricts log exports to the amount Q^R (= q_1 - q_0 = quota level log exports), this shifts the ES to ES^R in the right-hand panel representing the international market.
+Logs are sold internationally at price P^1 , but domestically they are sold at the lower price P^0 as a result of shipping and handling costs.